Peggy Guggenheim – The Making of a Collector

 Letters above (The Guggenheim, Venice) June, 1948 discuss Peggy’s collection being shown at 1948 Biennale – Peggy in Delphos Gown, designed in Venice

-The impact that Peggy had on contemporary art in Venice was enormous.
+The impact that Peggy Guggenheim had and continues to have on contemporary art in Venice is enormous.
 The photo above right shows five centuries of art in one frame, taken in the courtyard garden at Peggy’s Palazzo.
-If you look carefully you can see Ca’ Dario palazzo top left (16th Century), then the Dome of Salute (17th Century), next there’s Peggy’s palazzo – 18th C and 19th Century, and finally 20th Century – Anish Kapoor sculpture (black granite) and La Vache (Alexander Calder) – bright red.
+If you look carefully you can see Ca’ Dario palazzo top left (15th-16th Century), then the Dome of Salute (17th Century), next there’s Peggy’s palazzo – 18th-19th Century, and finally 20th Century – Anish Kapoor sculpture (black granite) and La Vache (Alexander Calder) – bright red.

-Kandinsky painting ‘Courbe Dominante’ 1936 will be on display in Venice.
-Right, Peggy at home with the doggies.
+Kandinsky ‘Courbe Dominante’ 1936 (left).
+Peggy at home with the doggies (right).

 Written by Janet Simmonds – www.educated-traveller.com